 Gunnera Plant Information

-Sometimes called Dinosaur Food (Gunnera tinctoria), the Gunnera’s deeply-lobed leaves can get up to 4 feet across, and the plant can stand up to 8 feet tall.
-This prehistoric-looking greenery will fill in large empty spaces in the corners and edges of your yard and will thrive in boggy ground where other plants’ roots might drown.
+Sometimes called Dinosaur Food (Gunnera manicata), the Gunnera’s deeply-lobed leaves can get up to 4 feet (1+ m.) across, and the plant can stand up to 8 feet (2+ m.) tall.
+Gunnera tinctoria, also known as prickly rhubarb, is similar and just as big.
+Both of these prehistoric-looking greenery plants will fill in large empty spaces in the corners and edges of your yard, and will thrive in boggy ground where other plants’ roots might drown.

 Growing and Caring for Gunnera